Imran Khan says his rivals think the only way is to 'eliminate him' - ExBulletin

 Imran Khan says his rivals think the only way is to ‘eliminate him’

-Lahore: PTI Chairman Imran Khan, who recently survived an assassination attempt in Wazirabad which injured his legs, said the threat to his life was “still there”, media reported.
+Lahore, November 17: PTI Chairman Imran Khan, who recently survived an assassination attempt in Wazirabad which injured his legs, says the threat to his life is “always there”, reports report. media.

 Khan was shot and wounded in both lower limbs in an assassination attempt during the PTI’s vaunted long anti-government march when his convoy stopped in Wazirabad on November 3, The News reported.